Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Galaxy rotation curve

-According to the Cold Dark Matter (CDM) paradigm there is approximately ten times more dark matter than visible matter.
+According to the CDM paradigm there is approximately 10 times more dark matter than visible matter.
 The fluctuations of the primordial density perturbations of the universe get amplified by gravitational instabilities.
-Hierarchical clustering models furthermore predict that dark matter density traces the density of the universe at the time of collapse and thus all dark matter halos have similar density.
+Hierarchical clustering models further predict that dark matter density traces the density of the universe at the time of collapse and thus all dark matter halos have similar densities.
 Baryons then fall into the gravitational potential created by the clusters of dark matter particles, forming the visible part of the galaxies.
-In a galaxy the dark matter exists in a spherical halo engulfing all of the visible matter and extending much further beyond the stellar disc.
-To describe the dark matter component we use the generalized Navarro-Frenk-White profile:
+In a galaxy the dark matter exists in a spherical halo engulfing all of the visible matter and extending much further beyond the stellar disk.
+To describe the dark matter component we use the generalized NFW profile:

 where $\alpha=1$ corresponds to the NFW profile, and $r_s$ is the characteristic radius of the dark matter halo.
-In the Dark Matter fitting routine we allow the $r_s$ to vary from $3R_d$ to $30R_d$.
+In the dark matter fitting routine we allow $r_s$ to vary from $3R_d$ to $30R_d$.
 We further require that the dark matter density be strictly smaller than the visible mass density, $\sigma_0 < \rho_0$.
-(The data can in fact be fit equally well with the roles of dark matter and visible matter inverted.)
+(The data can in fact be fit equally well when the roles of dark matter and visible matter inverted.)
 Here we treat $\sigma_0$, $r_s$ and $\alpha$ as free parameters.
-Together with $ \rho_0$ and $R_d$ from the visible component, the Dark Matter model utilizes five free parameters.
+Together with $ \rho_0$ and $R_d$ from the visible component, the dark matter model utilizes five free parameters.
 All in all the rotation velocity of a test star is given by

-in the Dark Matter model.
+in the dark matter model.

-\subsection{Stellar matter}
+\subsection{Stellar Matter}

-To describe the visible matter we use the parametric distribution with exponential fall off in density due to van der Kruit and Searle in both models:
+To describe the visible matter we use the parametric distribution with exponential fall off in density from van der Kruit and Searle in both models:

 with $\rho_0$ being the central matter density, $R_d$ the characteristic radius of the stellar disc and $Z_d$ the characteristic thickness.
-Following a common practice we choose $Z_d$ to be $\frac{1}{6} R_d$; the dependence of the final results on this choice is very weak~\cite{vandenBosch:2000rza}.
+Following a common practice we choose $Z_d$ to be $\frac{1}{6} R_d$; the dependence of the final results on this choice is very weak~\citep{vandenBosch:2000rza}.